SmoothL/DDR_test/README.md

 # Deep Dimension Reduction for Supervised Representation Learning

-This repository is the official implementation of [Deep Dimension Reduction for Supervised Representation Learning].
+This repository is the demo implementation of [Deep Dimension Reduction for Supervised Representation Learning].

 ## Requirements